wodrichw/HIVENet/README.md

 HIVENet aims to streamline data sharing between disjoint neural network systems (e.g. mobile devices, PCs).
 This is demonstrated through our project through facial recognition on multiple PCs.

-The purpose can be more explicitly understood in reading the design and requirements documents under the "docs" folder on our Github repository.
+The purpose can be more explicitly read in reading the design and requirements documents under the "docs" folder on our Github repository.

 ---